NixOS/aarch64-build-box/README.md

+# 🚫 Unavailable as of 2024-12-31 🚫

+At 18:30 UTC we shut down all machines that were sponsored by Equinix Metal, since the sponsoring relationship is coming to an end.

+Whether we can provide this service again in the future is up for discussion and possibly funding.

-# Want access?
+# <del>Want access?</del>

-1. You must read literally this entire README.
-It is critically important that you do so.
+1. <del>You must read literally this entire README.
+It is critically important that you do so.</del>
-2. Open a PR adding yourself to users.nix
+2. <del>Open a PR adding yourself to users.nix</del>

-I'll grant access to well known members of the community, and people well known members in the community trust.
+<del>I'll grant access to well known members of the community, and people
+well known members in the community trust.</del>

 ## Notes on Security and Safety